ICOS-Carbon-Portal/jupyter/docs/faq.md

 3. Wait until the server has stopped.
 4. Click **Start My Server**.

 We recommend doing this regularly.

-### I was added to a project, but I cannot see the project folder
+### I was added to a project, but I cannot see the project folder.

 Project permissions may not appear in an already running session.
 Restart your server.